-As far as natural and technological risks assessments are concerned, Chapter 7, "Risk Cases", from the Report on Environmental Impact Assessment, emphasizes the fact that safety and prevention measures, the implementation of the environmental management and risk systems are mitigating the consequences to acceptable levels as compared to the most restrictive norms, standards, the best practices or national and international recommendations in the field.
-The risk level has been established as moderate and so, socially acceptable.
+Thus, the position of the certain members of the media opposing to the project does not reflect the changes to the project design or an analysis of the EIA that was actually submitted to the Ministry.

+socially acceptable.
 The extension of the risk assessment and the intensity of the prevention and mitigation measures of the consequences should be proportionate to the risk involved.
 Selection of a specific mitigation technique is depends on the analyzed accident scenario.

-More detailed assessments are conducted for accident scenarios that, based on the qualitative assessment are found to be potentially major, of probability more than 10^{-6} (reduced recovery periods of 1/1,000,000) meaning that they could have major consequences therefore, elevated associated risk, a higher risk level than 9 to 12 (on a scale of 1-25).
+More detailed assessments are conducted for accident scenarios that, based on the qualitative assessment are found to be potentially major, of probability more than 10-6 (reduced recovery periods of 1/1,000,000) meaning that they could have major consequences therefore, elevated associated risk, a higher risk level than 9 to 12 (on a scale of 1-25).
 To put this in context, simply living in southern Florida rates a 25 on the risk scale.

-A global assessment of the risks associated with the Roşia Montană Project is obtained by the quick environmental and health risk assessment methodology initially developed by the Italian Ministry of the Environment and the World Health Organization.
+A global assessment of the risks associated with the Roșia Montană Project is obtained by the quick environmental and health risk assessment methodology initially developed by the Italian Ministry of the Environment and the World Health Organization.
 Natural hazard and risk identification and analysis presents key data and information in assessing potential technological accidents.
 Thus:

 - In designing the Tailings Management Facility, the design parameters were chosen to fully cover the characteristic seismic risk of the area.
-These seismic design parameters adopted for the TMF and other facilities on the proposed site result in a safety factor much greater than the minimum accepted under the Romanian and European design standards for such facilities; - in the sector physically impacted by the Project, the risk of floods will remain very low due to the small catchments (controlled by the Roşia and Corna Streams) the area affected by the operation, and the creation of containment, diversion and drainage hydro-technical structures for storm waters on the site, and in the Abrud catchment in general; - risks caused by meteorological events have been reviewed and used in assessing the hazards of the affected technological processes.
+These seismic design parameters adopted for the TMF and other facilities on the proposed site result in a safety factor much greater than the minimum accepted under the Romanian and European design standards for such facilities;

+- in the sector physically impacted by the Project, the risk of floods will remain very low due to the small catchments (controlled by the Roşia and Corna Streams) the area affected by the operation, and the creation of containment, diversion and drainage hydro-technical structures for storm waters on the site, and in the Abrud catchment in general;

+- risks caused by meteorological events have been reviewed and used in assessing the hazards of the affected technological processes.